What is Cluster API Add-on Provider for Fleet (CAAPF)?

 --create-namespace -n capi-operator-system \

---set infrastructure=docker --set addon=rancher-fleet
+--set infrastructure.docker.enabled=true --set addon.rancher-fleet.enabled=true

 Demo